penoonan/app/README.md

 See the [Plates](http://www.platesphp.com) documentation to learn more about what you can do with default views.

-Since Plates is registered as a [service provider](#service-providers), it is not too difficult to swap it out for the templating engine of your choice.
-Feel free to ask if you need help with this!
+Like Sketch's default controller, Plates is registered as a [service provider](#service-providers).
+It is not too difficult to swap it out for the templating engine of your choice.
+Feel free to ask for help with this!
+The docs for that have not yet been written.

 ##Models